Probate Administration Attorney in Gadsden, Alabama

 Executor

-The individual appointed to manage and settle the estate according to the decedent’s will, ensuring all legal requirements are met during probate.
+The individual appointed to oversee and settle the estate, following the decedent’s will, ensuring legal requirements are satisfied during probate.

 Testate